fabianschussler/tilepy/README.md

 # tilepy
-Flexible tiling and scheduling algorithms for multi-messenger astrophysics
+A flexible tiling and scheduling algorithms for multi-messenger astrophysics